nestauk/sg_covid_impact/reports/technical_report/4_results.md

 Figure [@fig:notice_proportion_section] paints a more interesting picture.
 Construction business websites were much less likely to post notices than would be expected.
 Whilst this could be because construction companies were less likely to have been impacted by Covid from May, the more likely explanation is that construction company websites are not where clients of these companies go to get information - updates are likely to come through more channels.
-One surprising feature of this figure is that Wholesale and Retail Trade business websites were more likely to post notices than expected at the level of the UK; however Wholesale and Retail Trade business websites in Scotland were less likely.
+One surprising feature of this figure is that *Wholesale and Retail Trade* business websites were more likely to post notices than expected at the level of the UK; however *Wholesale and Retail Trade* business websites in Scotland were less likely.
-Similarly, business websites engaging in Professional, Scientific, and Technical activities were much less likely to post notices across the whole of the UK than those websites that were in Scotland.
+Similarly, business websites engaging in *Professional, Scientific, and Technical activities* were much less likely to post notices across the whole of the UK than those websites that were in Scotland.
-Another noticeable difference between Scotland and the UK is that Education business websites in Scotland did not post notices as frequently as across the whole of the UK, perhaps due to differing policies between Scotland and other home nations.
+Another noticeable difference between Scotland and the UK is that *Education* business websites in Scotland did not post notices as frequently as across the whole of the UK, perhaps due to differing policies between Scotland and other home nations.

 #### Topic modelling

-In this section we present the results of performing topic modelling on the notices of Scottish businesses.

-[@tbl:topsbm_hierarchy] shows the topic hierarchy obtained.
+[@tbl:topsbm_hierarchy] shows the topic hierarchy obtained from the model described in [@sec:topsbm].
 Topic level 3 was chosen as the initial level of analysis as the four topics yielded at level 4 are too broad and the 147 topics of level 2 are too fine.
+Initially we focused on analysing the outputs of the topic model at the section level of the SIC taxonomy.

 | Level | Number of topics | Number of clusters |
 | ----- | ---------------- | ------------------ |